Allen-Tildesley/examples/README.md

 __we cannot offer more specific advice on the build process.__

 The Python versions do not require building, they are simply run through the Python interpreter.
+They have been tested with Python 3.10.6
+(and before that, versions back to 3.6.0).

 ## Reporting errors
 If you spot an error in these program files, or the accompanying documentation,